jagdeepjain/ski11up.com/hibernate-demo/README.md

-# Spring MVC
+# Hibernate CRUD

-This project demonstrate writing first spring MVC app.
+This project demonstrate doing CRUD using hibernate.